Andrew-G/link_site/README.md

 The most efficient way of adding multiple categories is to do a *Data Import*.
 Details of how to import categories can be found on the *Data Imports* page under the Import Type *Categories* Text File Format Details.

-It may still be neccessary to go through some of the steps in [Adding a category](#adding-a-category) once the categories have been imported, to
+It is important to ensure that the description field, in the CSV file to be imported, contains the correct HTML from the [Adding a category](#adding-a-category) section.

 ### Adding products to a category